 A step in the right direction: Again, budget.
 A budget will set you up to pay your bills on time and avoid the anxiety of late payments.
 When you know exactly what your money needs to do before you get paid again, you’ll start more peace and less anxiety thanks to a budget.

 Perhaps intentionally or not, being in debt leaves you with less free time.
-Whether it’s due to overtime at work, no money to spend for personal entertainment, or simply because you’re too ashamed to go out of your home, social withdrawal is common.
+Whether it’s due to overtime at work, no money to spend for personal entertainment, or simply because you’re too ashamed to go out of your home, social withdrawal is common and can contribute to mental illness.

 What it looks like: Netflix and chill for seven nights in a row (and not because you wanted to).
 Flaking out on plans with friends… again.

-A good next step: Have a private chat with a close friend or family member and be honest about what’s going on.
+A good next step: Have a private chat with a close friend or family member and be honest about what’s going on with your financial situation.
 You might be surprised how light you feel when your debt isn’t a shameful secret anymore.

 Anger and Resentment

 Debt is rough on anyone, but especially for families and married couples.
-Sometimes, it even becomes the cause of many fights.
+Sometimes, it even becomes the cause of lasting discontent.
 So much so that a study from Utah State University reveals that money problems are often a prequel to divorce.

 What it looks like: the money fights that seem to spark out of nowhere with your significant other.
 You always blame each other and the fights seem to be increasing in intensity.